jarrarhaider1214/docs/pages/user-guide/tutorials/templates/cluster/cluster.md

 # Cluster

-This section will explain the process of cluster creation and all the relevant configurations for AWS and Azure.
+This section will explain the process of cluster creation and all the relevant configurations for AWS, Azure and GCP.

 ## AWS